Book of Numbers

 16The LORD than said to Moses; Gather together seventy men of Israel, whom you know to be elders and officers of the people and come to the Tabernacle of the Meeting.
 17I will then come down and talk with you, taking of the Spirit that is on you and also putting it on them.
 They will then bear the burden of the people with you so that you do not bear it yourself alone.

 18Now tell the people to sanctify themselves, for they shall eat meat.
 For you have heard them weep to Me, saying, Who shall give us meat to eat, for we had it good back in Egypt.
 Therefore, the LORD will give them meat and they shall eat.
 19They shall eat meat, not just for a day, five days, ten days or twenty days.
-20But for a full month, until it comes out of their nostrils and it is disgusting to them.
+20But for a full month, until it comes out of their nostrils and becomes disgusting to them.
 Because they have mocked the LORD, weeping before Him, questioning, why they left Egypt?

 21Moses then said to the LORD, there are six hundred thousand men plus woman and children, You said, You would give them meat for a whole month.
 22Shall we killed the flocks and the herds, would that even be enough for them?
 Or would all the fish of the sea gathered together, be enough for them?